Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: The generalized Enneper surfaces

 \begin{example}[The generalized Enneper surface] This is given by

 or

 with complex parameters $c,s\in\mathbb{C}\backslash\{0\}$.
-The completeness and period conditions are apparently satisfied. $\vec{x}$ has no singular points if and only if the parameter $c=c_1+\mathrm{i}c_2$ is not zero or positive real numbers in the first case \eqref{eq-enneper1}, and
+It is clear that this family of examples are complete without any periods.
+It has no singular points if and only if the parameter $c=c_1+\mathrm{i}c_2$ is not zero or positive real numbers in the first case \eqref{eq-enneper1}, and

 in the second case \eqref{eq-enneper2}.